Particular/docs.particular.net/nservicebus/operations/installers.md

 snippet: InstallersRunWhenNecessaryCommandLine

-NOTE: Some transports / persistences may require `.Start` to be called instead of `.Create`.
+NOTE: Some transports / persisters may require `.Start` to be called instead of `.Create`.
 In this case call both `.Start` and `.Stop` and allow the endpoint to shutdown immediately after startup.

 They can also be enabled by a machine name convention: